The eigenvalue decomposition of normal matrices by the skew-symmetric part: Abstract

 \section{Abstract}

-We propose a fast method for computing the eigenvalue decomposition of a dense real normal matrix $A$.
-The method leverages algorithms that are known to be efficiently implemented, such as the bidiagonal singular value decomposition and the symmetric eigenvalue decomposition.
-For symmetric and skew-symmetric matrices, the method reduces to calling the latter, so that its advantages are for orthogonal matrices mostly and, potentially, any other normal matrix.
-The method relies on the real Schur decomposition of the skew-symmetric part of $A$.
-To obtain the eigenvalue decomposition of the normal matrix $A$, additional steps depending on the distribution of the eigenvalues are required.
-We provide a complexity analysis of the method and compare its numerical performance with existing algorithms.
-In most cases, the method is as fast as obtaining the Hessenberg factorization of a dense matrix.
-Finally, we evaluate the method's accuracy and provide experiments for the application of a Karcher mean on the special orthogonal group.
+We propose a new method for computing the eigenvalue decomposition of a dense real normal matrix $A$ through the decomposition of its skew-symmetric part.
+The method relies on algorithms that are known to be efficiently implemented, such as the bidiagonal singular value decomposition and the symmetric eigenvalue decomposition.
+The advantages of this method stand for normal matrices with few real eigenvalues, such as random orthogonal matrices.
+We provide a stability and a complexity analysis of the method.
+The numerical performance is compared with existing algorithms.
+In most cases, the method has the same operation count as the Hessenberg factorization of a dense matrix.
+Finally, we provide experiments for the application of computing a Riemannian barycenter on the special orthogonal group.